MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/virtualmachines.md

 ms.service: compute
 ---

-# Azure Virtual Machine Modules for Node.js
+# Azure Virtual Machine Modules for JavaScript

 ## Overview

-Define, configure, and deploy new Windows and Linux virtual machines and virtual machine scale sets from your code with the Azure management modules for Node.js.
+Define, configure, and deploy new Windows and Linux virtual machines and virtual machine scale sets from your code with the Azure management modules for JavaScript.
 The modules let you start and stop existing virtual machines and attach or detach disks to stopped VMs in your Azure subscription.

 ## Management package